 9. Exercise – in Chinese medicine, uterine polyps are considered a blood stagnation pathology.
 When qi and blood stagnate, there is poor circulation.
 I often find a lot of women in clinical practise present with blood stagnation especially when they don’t exercise.
 You need to exercise everyday, brisk walking is excellent.

-At Ilana Sowter Acupuncture Melbourne, expect the best holistic health consultation, tailored treatment and advice with 8 years experience treating exhaustion and general illness with acupuncture and Chinese herbs.
-Call Ilana on 0466 866 450 or send her an email to email@example.com if you would like to know more.
+At Ilana Sowter Acupuncture in Auckland, expect the best holistic health consultation, tailored treatment and advice with 8 years experience supporting natural fertility and uterine polyps with acupuncture, dietetics and Chinese herbs.

 Ilana is located at Murrays Bay on the North Shore of Auckland.